 Björn: What can you tell about the game mechanic which support the story?
 Is there a final decision on how it will work?

-Raphael: We’ve updated our dialogue mode interface, removed the Trust system — which added complexity and contributed to the general “fetch quest” feeling some players felt about the first releases of Episode One and Two — and have updated our narrative presentation so that it all occurs in first-person.
+Raphael: We’ve updated our dialogue mode interface, removed the Trust system — which added complexity and contributed to the general “fetch quest” feeling some players felt about the first releases of Episodes One and Two — and have updated our narrative presentation so that it all occurs in first-person.
 All dialogue will also be fully voiced now.

 Björn: And this new system starts with Episode Three?

 Björn: What kind of game mechanic upgrades are being planned?
-Maybe some new animals or new items like the announced bear spear?
+Maybe some new animals or new items, like the announced bear spear?

 Raphael: In the Redux version of Episode Two, we’ve added a new bear hunt gameplay, which now takes advantage of the Bear Spear.
 This gameplay will eventually find its way into Survival Mode as well.
-For Episode Three, we’ve added some new gameplay mechanics as well but we don’t want to spoil them by sharing them too early.
+For Episode Three, we’ve added some new gameplay mechanics as well, but we don’t want to spoil them by sharing them too early.
 We’ll be talking more about those additions in the weeks before release.